top of page

 Grant's Tomb, W 122nd St and Riverside Dr

-An afternoon of live entertainment along W 135th Street, including performances from Broadway shows, an adult urban fashion show, live music, plus vendors selling food, jewelry, hats, arts & crafts, and more.
+An afternoon of live entertainment along W 135th Street, including fashion shows, music, plus vendors selling food, jewelry, fashion accessories, arts & crafts, and more.

 St. Nicholas Park, James Baldwin Lawn, 135th St and St. Nicholas Ave

-Enjoy a free screening of “Max Roach: The Drum Also Waltzes” on the sloping lawn in the park.
+Enjoy a free screening of the documentary “Rooftop” on the park's sloping lawn.

-Harlem Week concludes with this signature event featuring three stages along 135th Street plus loads of vendors selling food, fashion, arts & crafts, and more.
-Stop by for live performances from Broadway shows, a celebration of the 50th anniversary of hip hop courtesy of the Hip Hop Hall of Fame, and a tribute to the late Harry Belafonte.
+Harlem Week concludes with this signature event featuring multiple stages along 135th Street, plus loads of vendors selling food, fashion, and arts & crafts.
+Stop by for performances from Broadway shows, as well as live jazz, R&B, hip hop and more.

 Screen Shot 2020-11-18 at 2.39.32 PM.png